ace-ecosystem/ACE/documentation/docs/design/collector.md

 - when the last time a collection request was made.
 - what the unique ID of the last collected item was.

-Collectors can use any type of persistant storage.
+Collectors can use any type of persistent storage.
 ACE has built-in support for using the local file system and the database.

 ## Persistent Storage - Files